Our outreach department is made up of the Link and Vision Branches.

 June 15, 2020

 We have raised over $5,000 for the Alameda County Community Food Bank.
 We presented a check on June 15, and we talked with their staff members about the impact of our present and future contributions.
 The ACCFB services over 20,000 people every week, providing an essential resource in a dire time.
+To add on, this curriculum has been utilized as an open source document that has been accessed by over 400 FLL teams, including team Chocolate Cyborgs, an FTC team.
+Over the course of 16 weeks, we served students of a wide age-group ranging from 5th to 12th graders.
 We decided to fundraise due to the COVID-19 outbreak, and we raised money by holding engineering and coding classes, advertising on social media, and creating a website to make it easier for donors.

 July - Present